 Inserting the main spar pins into the spar bushings during sailplane rigging can be difficult due to the close manufacturer tolerances.
 In other words things have to be JUST RIGHT to get the $#%^@ pins in!
 Included here is how to make a poor man's version of a non-eccentric spar alignment tool.

 Removing Painted Lettering from Gelcoat

-After purchasing my (used) ASW-27B I was faced with removing the painted (non-vinyl) contest ID lettering from the underside of the right wing.
+After purchasing my new/used ASW-27B I was faced with removing the non-vinyl painted contest ID letters from the underside of the right wing.
 That was a learning experience as imparted by others to me and is important to pass on to whomever might be faced with the same task.